 Following his military service, he worked as a sales representative in New York for Armour and Company, eventually moving to Arvada, Colorado where he started Martin Meat Company.
 He went on to also serve as a commissary manager and consultant.
 He died in 2016.

-Tanne's family has donated his Purple Heart medal for inclusion with the metal that will be cast into The Honor Bell.
+Tanne's family has donated his Purple Heart medal for inclusion with the metal that was cast into The Honor Bell.